Resources and bibliography

 Trade catalogues The best listings of the catalogues of the major firms of Reeves, Roberson, Rowney and Winsor & Newton can be found in Carlyle 2001, Katlan 1987 and Katlan 1992.

-A2A Access to Archives, as formerly called, can still be consulted at National Archives Advanced Search.
+A2A Access to Archives, as it was formerly called, is now subsumed in to National Archives Advanced Search.
 It contains more than 10 million records relating to items held in 400 record offices and other repositories in England and Wales.
 Many of the references to items held in archives are taken from this database; few have been inspected in the original.
 For Scotland, see below.

 Biography database Biography CD-ROM database 1680-1830, covering UK and USA for book subscription lists, national, town and trade directories through to 1830 and society membership lists.